MelvinAssi/zoo-project/docs/merise/README.md

-   username VARCHAR(50) NOT NULL, email VARCHAR(50) NOT NULL, password VARCHAR(100) NOT NULL, role LOGICAL NOT NULL, created_at DATETIME NOT NULL, is_active LOGICAL NOT NULL, first_login_done LOGICAL NOT NULL,
+   username VARCHAR(50) NOT NULL, email VARCHAR(50) NOT NULL, password VARCHAR(100) NOT NULL, role BOOLEAN NOT NULL, created_at DATETIME NOT NULL, is_active BOOLEAN NOT NULL, first_login_done BOOLEAN NOT NULL,
    PRIMARY KEY(id_users),
    UNIQUE(username),
    UNIQUE(email)